-- Availability analysis.
+Availability analysis.
 A disparity index requires an availability analysis.
-MBE/WBE and DBE availability measures the relative number of MBE/WBEs and DBEs among all firms ready, willing and able to perform a certain type of work within a particular geographic market area.126 There is authority that measures of availability may be approached with different levels of specificity and the practicality of various approaches must be considered,127 "An analysis is not devoid of probative value simply because it may theoretically be possible to adopt a more refined approach."128 - Utilization analysis.
-Courts have accepted measuring utilization based on the proportion of an agency's contract dollars going to MBE/WBEs and DBEs.129 - Disparity index.
-An important component of statistical evidence is the "disparity index."130 A disparity index is defined as the ratio of the percent utilization to the percent availability times 100.
+MBE/WBE and DBE (and ACDBE) availability measures the relative number of MBE/WBEs and DBEs (and ACDBEs) among all firms ready, willing and able to perform a certain type of work within a particular geographic market area.
+154 There is authority that measures of availability may be approached with different levels of specificity and the practicality of various approaches must be considered, 155 "An analysis is not devoid of probative value simply because it may

+- theoretically be possible to adopt a more refined approach."
+156 - Utilization analysis.
+Courts have accepted measuring utilization based on the proportion of an agency's contract dollars going to MBE/WBEs and DBEs.157 - Disparity index.
+An important component of statistical evidence is the "disparity index."
+158 A disparity index is defined as the ratio of the percent utilization to the percent availability times 100.
 A disparity index below 80 has been accepted as evidence of adverse impact.
-This has been referred to as "The Rule of Thumb" or "The 80 percent Rule."131 - Two standard deviation test.
-The standard deviation figure describes the probability that the measured disparity is the result of mere chance.
-Some courts have held that a statistical disparity corresponding to a standard deviation of less than two is not considered statistically significant.132
+This has been referred to as "The Rule of Thumb" or "The 80 percent Rule."
+159